 He doesn’t just want to save me from hell.

 He doesn’t just want to transform me into a new person.

 What He wants is me back with Him.

-That’s the power of His love, and I find that when that is what I live by, the rest of it starts to make more sense, when transformation happens, and I can calm down because my Father is good and wants only good for me.
-So if we’re going to talk about salvation, let’s talk about where it’s going, not just what it’s getting us.
+That’s the power of His love, and I find that when I live by that, the rest of it starts to make more sense, when transformation happens, and I can calm down because my Father is good and wants only good for me.
+So if we’re going to talk about salvation, let’s talk about where it comes from, where it’s going, not just what it’s getting us.